 Conduct Cost-Benefit Analysis: Compare ongoing maintenance costs with the cost of a new machine.
 If repair costs exceed 50-60% of a new machine’s price, replacement is often more economical New Molding Machine vs. Repair Existing Molding.

-Evaluate Production Requirements: Ensure the machine meets current and future demand, considering factors like shot size and clamping force 5 Factors to Consider When Buying Plastic Injection Molding Machinery.
+Evaluate Production Requirements: Ensure the machine meets current and future demand, considering factors like shot size and clamping force3 5 Factors to Consider When Buying Plastic Injection Molding Machinery.

 Consider Technological Advancements: New machines may offer significant improvements, such as servo-driven systems for energy savings Injection molding machines at a glance.